-The APM Competence Framework 2nd edition, released in June 2015, sets out the competences required for effective project, programme, portfolio management and project management office (PMO).
-The framework consists of 27 competences based around outcomes that project professionals need to achieve.
-Each competence includes a series of criteria covering knowledge and the application.
+The APM Competence Framework is one of the FIVE Dimensions of Professionalism sets out the competences required for effective project, programme, portfolio management and project management office (PMO).
+The framework consists of 29 competences based around outcomes that project professionals need to achieve.
+Each competence includes a series of criteria covering knowledge and application.